 Current plans include initiatives to:

-- Deliver detailed, integrated functional and anatomical neural circuit maps in multiple organ systems; develop/pilot novel electrode designs, surgical procedures, and stimulation protocols leveraging insights from the functional maps and the initiatives described below
+- Capitalize on recent technology advances and anticipated new technology developments facilitated by the program to deliver detailed, integrated functional and anatomical neural circuit maps in multiple organ systems; develop/pilot novel electrode designs, surgical procedures, and stimulation protocols leveraging insights from the functional maps and the initiatives described below

 - Partner with industry and FDA to explore utility of existing, approved devices to address new, small-market indications